zkoss/keikai-blog/blog/_posts/2020-04-30-Keikai-training.markdown

 title:  "[Live Training] Master Keikai Spreadsheet with Examples"
 date:   2020-04-30
 categories: "Training"
+excerpt: “Keikai brings Excel power to your web apps.
+In training I we will talk about custom reporting and building web apps from Excel.”

 index-intro: "
 Announcement: Keikai online free training session.